Heat pumps come in many forms. The most common types are summarised as follows

 Heat distribution in the building (the heat emitter system)

 Air-to-air systems can simply blow (recirculate) warmed air into a room.
 Larger systems may be ducted to various rooms.
 However, in Europe, the most common method of emitting heat is via warmed water that circulates in pipes to panel radiators or underfloor heating.
 ‘Emitters’ or ‘Heat emitters’ is a common term for either radiators or underfloor heating

-If the climate is simply too hot, there may be no option other than to use some sort of forced cooling.
-Blown air is the most common method; however, reducing the temperature of a stone floor can be a very effecting way of increasing comfort.
-Care is needed to avoid condensation.
+Modern buildings should be designed to help mitigate overheating, but if the climate is simply too hot, there may be no option other than to use some sort of forced cooling.
+Blown air is the most common method; however, reducing the temperature of a stone floor can be an effecting way of increasing comfort.

 Water from a ground source system can be pumped directly around some underfloor heating system.
 This is sometimes called free-cooling, and is very cheap to run.
 Again, it must be designed well.
 It usually works best with boreholes or large deep horizontal collectors.

 Note* the term 'passive' is used when no heat pump is involved.
 If a heat pump (in reverse) is producing cold water, it is termed 'active cooling'